Horizontal-org/Shira-website/docs/spaces/results.md

 ---
 id: results
 title: Results
-sidebar_label: Results
+slug: /results
+sidebar_position: 9
 ---

 The Results section provides insights into whether your team has completed your quiz and identifying areas for improvement.

 For now, Results include two metrics:
 - Number of completed quizzes: this is the number of times a quiz has been taken by learners.
-For now, because [all learners are anonymous](/learners.md), a learner can take a quiz multiple times.
+For now, because [all learners are anonymous](/learners), a learner can take a quiz multiple times.
 - Average score: this is the average score received by all learners who took the quiz.

 :::note